HamzaQahoush/Reading-notes-301/Read11.md

 dynamically generate HTML
 based on data.

-EJS is compatible with Express for back-end use as it hooks into the View engine architecture that Express provides and lets you render web pages to the
+EJS is compatible with Express for back-end use as it hooks into the View engine architecture that Express provides and lets you render web pages to the  the client with `res.render()` in Express.

 ### Basic Syntax(Tags):